Lessons Resume on September 13! See details below!

 A series of 15 weeks of lessons costs $100 if paid the first or second week of lessons.
 We accept cash or check.
 Students may request financial assistance, which may consist of installment payments, reduced tuition, or volunteer work for the club in lieu of payment.
 Our desire is to not refuse anyone for lack of funds.

-Tuition includes the student’s Rosetown Ramblers membership through June following the first class, a Rosetown Ramblers name badge upon graduation, and free admission to all club dances (generally, the first Saturday of each month) through graduation.
+Tuition includes the student’s Rosetown Ramblers membership through June following the first class, a Rosetown Ramblers name badge upon graduation, and free admission to all club dances (generally, the second Saturday of each month) through graduation.
 In addition, students who complete one series of Mainstream level lessons can re-take the next series at no additional cost.
 It is a great opportunity to strengthen knowledge and gain proficiency.

 Where can I get more information?